How to Save Money on Your Internet

 Thankfully, there are multiple ways to save money on home internet.
 You can save big by shopping around, reading your monthly bill closely, and haggling with your internet service provider (ISP).
 You can also cut down on costs by following other tricks and tips, and we’ve compiled them all into this handy guide.
 Read on to learn how to pay less for internet access—cha-ching!

-Save money with the Emergency Broadband Benefit program
+Save money with the Affordable Connectivity Program

 1. Look at your bill

 Before you start looking for hot deals, make sure to read your monthly bill to see what you’re actually paying for.
 Make a note of anything you don’t recognize or are confused about so you can ask customer service about it later.
 Take a look at our internet cost guide to get an idea of how much your bill should be under normal circumstances.

 2. Explore other options

 Shop around to see what rival ISPs are offering.
 Many cities and towns have more than one internet company in the area, so if you don’t like your provider, then you can probably find something better.
 Or you can use the better deal you found to bargain for a lower price from your current provider.

 Get a rundown of what’s available where you live by punching your zip code into our tool below:

 3. Lower your internet speed